jongpie/NebulaCacheManager/joys-of-apex-article/README.md

 }
 ```

-Although this change involves modifying nearly every method within `CacheManager`, the changes are seemless to Apex developers, and do not impact the way that the caching system is used.
+Although this change involves modifying nearly every method within `CacheManager`, the changes are seamless to Apex developers, and do not impact the way that the caching system is used.

 ## 6. Scope-Creep Part 2: Declaratively Populating Cache Data Across Transactions, Using `CacheValue__mdt` Custom Metadata Type